CircleCI-Public/circleci-yaml-language-server/HACKING.md

 ## Testing within VSCode

 This repository embed a VSCode extension (located at `editors/vscode`) so you can test your code within the editor.

-In order to run the extension, you must first prepare installation:
+1. In order to run the extension, you must first prepare installation.
+This command will install the necessary node packages and build the extension:

 ```
 task prepare:vscode
 ```

-This command will install the necessary node packages and build the extension.
+2. You need to disable the CircleCI marketplace extension before testing in order to avoid conflicts between the two extensions (the local one and the marketplace one).
+To do so, please go to the `Extensions` tab, click on the CircleCI extension and click on `Disable`

-Next, go in your VSCode, launch the `Run extension` debug configuration.
+3. Next, open a VSCode instance at the root of the project, open the `Run and Debug` tab and run it via the `Run Extension` on the dropdown menu at the top of the tab.